 measured in megawatts (MW) and known as generation capacity.

-operate four coal power plants, another that runs on natural gas or oil, three oil-burning combustion turbines, one tidal and 33 hydro stations,
+operate four power plants that use coal and pet coke, another that runs on natural gas or oil, three oil-burning combustion turbines, one tidal and 33 hydro stations,

-two wind farms, two sites with single wind turbines, and a new biomass
+two wind farms, two sites with single wind turbines, and a biomass

 power plant.
 We also purchase